awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

 If you have a 1\.18 or later cluster that you've not added the Amazon VPC CNI Amazon EKS add\-on to, you can add it using the procedure in [Adding the Amazon VPC CNI Amazon EKS add\-on](#adding-vpc-cni-eks-add-on)\.
 If you have a cluster that you've already added the Amazon VPC CNI Amazon EKS add\-on to, you can manage it using the procedures in the [Updating the Amazon VPC CNI Amazon EKS add\-on](#updating-vpc-cni-eks-add-on) and [Removing the Amazon VPC CNI Amazon EKS add\-on](#removing-vpc-cni-eks-add-on) sections\.
 For more information about Amazon EKS add\-ons, see [Amazon EKS add\-ons](eks-add-ons.md)\.

 If you have not added the Amazon VPC CNI Amazon EKS add\-on, the Amazon VPC CNI self\-managed add\-on is running on your cluster, by default\.
-You can update the add\-on using the procedure in [Updating the Amazon VPC CNI self\-managed add\-on](#updating-vpc-cni-add-on)\.<a name="manage-vpc-cni-add-on-on-prerequisites"></a>
+You can update the add\-on using the procedure in [Updating the Amazon VPC CNI self\-managed add\-on](#updating-vpc-cni-add-on)\.

+Version `1.7.5-eksbuild.1` is deployed for the self\-managed add\-on for all Kubernetes versions\.
+Version `1.7.5-eksbuild.2` is deployed for the Amazon EKS add\-on for Kubernetes version 1\.18 and later\.<a name="manage-vpc-cni-add-on-on-prerequisites"></a>

 **Prerequisites**
 + An existing cluster\.
 If you want to use the Amazon VPC CNI Amazon EKS add\-on, your cluster needs to be version 1\.18 or later\.
 If you're using the self\-managed add\-on, your cluster can be any Amazon EKS supported version\.